What’s one of the greatest motivators for humans?

 Fear of missing out isn’t done by accident.
 Some times it’s done purposely.

-I’m talking about traveling, food, parties, etc. It makes their lives look fascinating and gets other people interested in what they’re doing.
+I’m talking about travelling, food, parties, etc. It makes their lives look fascinating and gets other people interested in what they’re doing.

 You get free brand awareness and the customer gets exposure.

 There’s no brand that has taken advantage of UGC and influencer marketing more than Fashion Nova.